AliciaHdj/NER-Project/README.md

 Testing Data : NER_TESTING.jsonl <br>
 The features are extracted from the tokens in these files, and the NER tags are used to train the model.

-## Installation
-The notebook containing the code was made with the following versions :
-- Python 3.10.12
-- Pandas 2.2.2
-- Scikit-learn 1.6.0
-- Lightgbm 4.5.0
-- Matplotlib 3.8.0